Assent Auctions: Frequently Asked Questions

 What if bidding doesn’t reach my reserve or minimum bid?

 No sweat.
-A good percentage of our consigned aircraft sell post-auction.
-Negotiation will continue off the auction block in an attempt to sell the aircraft.
+A good percentage of our consigned aircraft sell post-auction in our Vectors to Final program where negotiations will continue off the auction block in an attempt to sell the aircraft.

 Do you offer financing?